biocommons/anyvar/README.md

     Otherwise, you can skip straight to sourcing your venv: `source venv/3.11/bin/activate`

+4. Within your venv, run `make testready` if you've never done so before.
+Otherwise, skip this step.

-4. Within your venv, export the following environment variables:
+4. Within your venv, export the following environment variables.
+(Note: if you ever `deactivate` your venv, you'll need to export all of these again)
-    - `SEQREPO_DATAPROXY_URI` - see the quickstart guide above
+    - `SEQREPO_DATAPROXY_URI` - See the quickstart guide above.
-    - `ANYVAR_STORAGE_URI` - see the quickstart guide above
+    - `ANYVAR_STORAGE_URI` - See the quickstart guide above.
-    - `ANYVAR_TEST_STORAGE_URI` - this specifies the database to use for tests
+    - `ANYVAR_TEST_STORAGE_URI` - This specifies the database to use for tests.
+If you set up a postgres database by following the README-pg guide suggested in step 1, then you can just copy/paste the example `ANYVAR_TEST_STORAGE_URI` found below.

     For example:
       ```shell
+      export ANYVAR_TEST_STORAGE_URI=postgresql://postgres:postgres@localhost/anyvar_test
+      export ANYVAR_STORAGE_URI=postgresql://anyvar:anyvar-pw@localhost:5432/anyvar
       export SEQREPO_DATAPROXY_URI=seqrepo+file:///usr/local/share/seqrepo/latest
-      export ANYVAR_STORAGE_URI=postgresql://anyvar:anyvar-pw@localhost:5432/anyvar
-      export ANYVAR_TEST_STORAGE_URI=postgresql://postgres:postgres@localhost/anyvar_test
       ```

-6. Then, run tests with the following command:
+6. Finally, run tests with the following command:

     ```shell
     make test